 Symbols are referred to as their corresponding P syllable.
-So, Ps are referred to as CV, or VC if flipped; a flipped vV is pronounced Vvu, a flipped V is pronounced Vyu.
-Ms are referred to as 'P as (M pronunciation)'; Ss are referred to as 'P, syllable(s) are not represented.
+So, Ps are referred to as CV, or VC if flipped; a flipped vV is pronounced (when spelled aloud) Vvu, a flipped V is pronounced (when spelled aloud) Vyu.
+Ms are referred to as 'P as (M more than two syllables, the extra syllable(s) are not represented.

 Flipped symbols: a/e/o to ai/ei/oi, va/ve/vo to au/eu/ou, other CV to VC; i or u to i or u of a new syllable (rather than a dipthong).
-Flipped versions of vi, vu, v, and vv are not used.
+Flipped versions of vi, vu, w, and vw are not a null for an absent second P. used.
 VCs have an optional y, as Vs do.